t41372/Open-LLM-VTuber/README.md

 > :warning: If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
 See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
 Therefore, you might want to either configure https with a reverse proxy or launch the front end locally and connects to the server via websocket (untested).
 Open the `static/index.html` with your browser and set the ws url on the page.

-Open-LLM-VTuber allows you to talk to any LLM by voice (hands free) locally with a Live2D talking face.
+Open-LLM-VTuber allows you to talk to (and interrupt!) any LLM by voice (hands free) locally with a Live2D talking face.
 The LLM inference backend, speech recognition, and speech synthesizer are all designed to be swappable.
-This project can be configured to run offline on macOS, Linux, and Windows ().
+This project can be configured to run offline on macOS, Linux, and Windows.

 Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.